IBM/cloud-native-starter/workshop/02-Container.md

 CMD ["npm", "start"]
 ```

-## Configurations for the deployment to Kubernetes
+## 1.3 Configurations for the deployment to Kubernetes

-Now we examine the deployment and the Istio yamls to deploy the container to Pods on the Kubernetes Cluster.
+Now we examine the deployment yamls to deploy the container to Pods and creating Service to access them in the Kubernetes Cluster.

-### Web-app
+### 1.3.1 Web-app

 * Service and Deployment configuration for the micro service